KyleM157/jettywatch/index.markdown

 ## Forecast for the Week of 9/15 - 9/21

 Plenty of swell this week, but winds are looking to keep conditions poor.
 Swell peaks Tuesday-Wednesday with waves in the chest-head high range.
 Wind will be strong onshore (15+ knots sustained).
 Wind switches out of the North on Thursday as swell starts to weaken with wave heights around stomach high.
+There could be some longboardable swell on Friday with light offshore wind but don't expect much size.
 We'll see more wind swell on Saturday with strong onshore winds.
 And guess what?
 More onshore winds for sunday with waist high surf or so.

 #### Thursday 9/18